-With these 18 recipes, we start off cautiously, with adorable appetizers and only slightly spooky main dishes.
+These Halloween dinner ideas and party food ideas are a total scream.
+We start off cautiously, with adorable Halloween appetizers and only slightly spooky Halloween main dishes.
 But WARNING: You will not be able to un-see some of these ghastly, ghastly dishes.
-They will haunt your dreams of dinner.
+They will haunt your dreams of dinner!

 1. Monster Ball

 "This ghoulishly good cheese ball has become a part of our family's Halloween tradition," says LINNBENN.
 "It's as much fun to make as it is to eat."